fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'N' 'hat Grad' 'n'
         - 'G(s)' 'hat Nenner' 'N'
     - formalized premise:
+        - There is a mathematical relation:
+            - relation sign: >
+            - formalized left hand side: 'n'
-        - 'n' > 'm'
+            - formalized right hand side: 'm'
     - formalized assertion:
         - 'G(s)' has the property 'streng proper'
 - There is a property: 'proper'
 - 'proper' is applicable to 'Übertragungsfunktion'
-- There is an if-then statement:
+- There is an if-then-statement:
     - formalized setting:
         - 'G(s)' is an instance of 'Übertragungsfunktion'
         - 'Z' is an instance of 'Zähler'